ReputableRice/instagram-login-layout/README.md

 # Exercise 1
-## Created by Jackie Truong
+## Created by
+Jackie Truong
+## Description

-## The login page was created with next.js, separating the components into Form (including a useState Array for the Login button), Sign up, App Redirect, Footer
+The login page was created with next.js

+- Components:
+- Form (Including a useState Array similar to the tutorial)
+- Sign up,
+- App Store Redirect
+- Footer

+- All images were imported using the next.js Image element